-From time to time, gilt yields, and therefore PWLB rates, can be subject to exceptional levels of volatility due to geo-political, sovereign debt crisis, emerging market developments and sharp changes in investor sentiment.
+From time to time, gilt yields - and therefore PWLB rates - can be subject to exceptional levels of volatility due to geo-political, sovereign debt crisis and emerging market developments.
 Such volatility could occur at any time during the forecast period.

 Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
-The above forecasts, (and MPC decisions), will be liable to further amendment depending on how economic data and developments in financial markets transpire over the next year.
+The above forecasts (and MPC decisions) will be liable to further amendment depending on how economic data and developments in financial markets transpire over the next year.
 Geopolitical developments, especially in the EU, could also have a major impact.
 Forecasts for average investment earnings beyond the three-year time horizon will be heavily dependent on economic and political developments.